manhal-mhd/netops1/README.md

 bind918-9.18.33                BIND DNS suite with updated DNSSEC and DNS64 bind920-9.20.5                 BIND DNS suite with updated DNSSEC and DNS64
 ```
+You will see a list of available BIND packages.

 #### Install BIND 9.20
 ```bash
 pkg install bind920-9.20.5
 ```
+This command installs the specified version of the BIND package.

 ### A2.
 Configuration